 1946 – Harvard biologists and U.S Naval scientists team up to launch the first seeds on repurposed V-2 rockets at White Sands, New Mexico.

 1947-48 – Researchers at the University of Chicago-Illinois send lily, mustard and radish seeds towards the edges of Space with flights to between 65000-100,000 feet on a series of unmanned balloon experiments.

 1954 – Jack Myers tests algae for bioregenerative life support systems for the USAF and NASA.
 This is the beginning of a space agency’s first serious interest in utilizing plants in life support.

 1971 – 500 tree seeds are flown around the Moon on Apollo 14.
 These will be planted on Earth upon their return and are referred to as Moon Trees.

-1982 – Soviet cosmonauts grow Arabidopsis onboard Soviet Salyut 7.
-These are the first plants in produce seeds and flower in space.
+1982 – Soviet cosmonauts grow arabidopsis thaliana onboard Soviet Salyut 7.
+These are the first plants to produce seeds and flower in space.

 1995 – NASA begins using BRIC (Biological Research in Canisters).
 Arabidopsis will be flown using this hardware.

 2014 – Data retrieved from BRIC19 aboard the ISS yields the first ever complete transcriptome RNA sequencing of arabidopsis thaliana, allowing for monitoring of every single gene in arabidopsis.

 2016 – Zinnia blooms aboard the International Space Station under the care of U.S. astronaut Scott Kelly.